aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/scrollbaractivexcontrol/_index.md

 ```

-the amount by which the Position property changes
+Gets the amount by which the Position property changes

 **Returns:**
 int